 The answer came in zeroing in on the one feature that Pageonce had that Mint didn’t: bill pay.

 The Pageonce team once again rebuilt their app around the one feature where usage was growing steadily — this time, bill pay — and eliminated everything else.
 The theory was simple: people could use Mint to manage their budgets.
 If Pageonce’s bill pay was the best out there, people would continue to use it.

-Mint — How Mint used the color green to convert more potential users
+Mint — Using the color green to convert more potential users

 As we mentioned, Stanford’s BJ Fogg asked 2,684 people to write about how they assessed the credibility of various websites — design look was mentioned in nearly half of all the comments, significantly more than any other factor.

-The importance of design is even more clear in terms of “information design” (how a site is structured) and “information focus” (scope).
+The importance of design is also clear in terms of “information design” (how a site is structured) and “information focus” (scope).